Qengineering/Face-Mask-Detection-Raspberry-Pi-64-bits/README.md

 slim_320.bin <br/>
 slim_320.param <br/>
  <br/>
-The RFB-320 model recognizes slightly more faces than slim_320 at the expense of a little bit of speed.<br/>
+The RFB-320 model recognizes slightly more faces than slim_320 at the expense of a little bit of speed.
+It is up to you.<br/>
-It is up to you.<br/><br/>
+Note that the compilation of the Paddle Lite framework in your application can take minutes (> 3 min). <br/> <br/>
 See the video at https://youtu.be/LDPXgJv3wAk